 Modifications on the other hand are, according to the FDA, a regulated activity, although the FDA's stated position, as I understand it, has been that within its regulatory discretion it does not actively pursue in-house device modifications.
 An important feature of regulatory discretion is that it can change without notice, and/or be exercised sporadically.
 One might anticipate that if all goes well the FDA will not become interested, but if something bad happens they will be interested.
 In that latter case they could find you out of compliance even though they had no previous interest in your activities.

-The best resource I could find, besides Hyman, is this paper written in 2007 by Georgia Skoumis, when she was a Harvard law student (relevant excerpt here).
-This paper confirms Hyman’s assessment of the FDA’s ability to regulate physicians:
+The best resource I could find, besides Hyman, a paper written in 2007 by Georgia Skoumis (no longer available online), when she was a Harvard law student (relevant excerpt here).
+This paper confirms Hyman's assessment of the FDA's ability to regulate physicians:

 The practice of medicine doctrine was articulated explicitly in the Food and Drug Administration Modernization Act of 1997 (FDAMA).5 The relevant language reads: